Tiimber/terminal-notification/README.md

 It's possible to add your own sounds to this setup, follow [this guide] [3] to add your own.

+**Linux**

+For the NOTIFICATION > SOUND, these sounds should be sounds that can play with aplay (all bundled with this project should work).
+They are entered with the relative or full path to the file.

 Future plans
 ------------